 - Lockdown: This action protects students and staff from a threat inside or outside the building.
 This response involves students remaining in a secure location in the building, locking the doors, and remaining out of sight.

-While it is not possible to practice every situation that may occur, school emergency response teams simulate a number of different scenarios.
+While it is not possible to practice every situation that may occur, school emergency response teams simulate several different scenarios.
 The safety teams use these experiences to review their procedures and refine their responses to meet the unique circumstances of their building and student population.